yodrew/darkroomretreat/manuscript/blurb.md

 ## relief, rest, recovery {#relief-rest-recovery}

-Hygienic darkroom retreating means resting in an absolutely dark room for days, alone, with food.
-Why do it?
+Miracles are real:

 - instant relief from distress and overstimulation
 - profound rest from exhaustion
-- complete recovery from injury and illness
+- complete recovery from illness and injury

+All occur in hygienic darkroom retreat: extended rest in total darkness.
 Healing super-intensifies.
-Energy, clarity, and joy reappear.
-Health and sanity are restored.
+Energy and function are restored.
+Clarity, strength, and joy emerge.
 The lost self returns.

 This complete manual explains why a retreat works, how to do it, and how to make a darkroom at home.
+Miracles are easy.
+Just provide their conditions.

 ## toward a hygienic psychology {#toward-a-hygienic-psychology}

-Indigenous and spiritual traditions have used darkness for millennia.
+Indigenous and spiritual traditions have used physical darkness for millennia.
 This is the first approach to darkness---and psychology---based on hygiene.
-Not just cleanliness, hygiene is the biological science of _health_.
-It is based on life's self-preserving nature and normal conditions: fresh air, ample sleep, pure food, frequent bathing and exercise, etc. Its principles apply equally to the organic system of the psyche.
+Hygiene is the science of _health_, not just cleanliness.
+Hygiene recognizes the self-preserving nature of life and all its normal conditions: fresh air, ample sleep, pure food, frequent bathing and exercise, etc. Darkness enables the full application of its principles to the organic system of the psyche.

-Hygiene began to show industrial civilization nature's way in 1832.
+Hygiene began to show nature's way to industrial civilization in 1832.
 Worldwide massive improvements in public health followed.
-Hygiene is history’s most influential approach to health, which billions use daily without even knowing it.
+Benefits continue for billions who never see doctors or even understand the terminology.
+Hygiene is history’s most influential approach to health.

-A hygienic darkroom retreat provides all conditions of profound rest.
+A hygienic darkroom retreat provides all conditions of profound rest, which healing requires.
 These are normal conditions, perfected and temporarily extended, as in fasting.
-In profound rest, the psyche heals itself, even of the worst trauma.
-The conscious self merely maintains the conditions of this _autonomic_ self-healing.
-Reliable miracles result.
+The psyche heals itself _autonomically_ of even the worst that life deals us.
+The result: reliable miracles.